 The hobbies you decide to include in your CV reveal a lot of information about you.
 Make sure that they are relevant to the field of work you are applying for.
 Supporting documents of the same will be an added advantage.
 If you would like to understand better how adding interests to your cv for you, also check out the various cv examples that you can download free of charge.

 Where should you mention interests and hobbies?

 The hobbies section is optional.
-Placing it in the upper part of your resume might have the wrong impression that you do not know how to prioritise things.
+Placing it in the upper part of your CV might have the wrong impression that you do not know how to prioritise things.
 Hobbies also don't have a higher impact than your work experience and qualifications on the employer's decision to employ you.
 This section should be brief and occupy less space.
 However, there are rare cases where hobbies are more important than work experience.
 For instance, if you just graduated from college and are applying for a soccer coach position in junior school, you might want to mention a league that you recently won or got involved with.